Creating Outdoor Spaces for Everyday Living

 • 1 accent color or seasonal layer

-In our backyard, the palette is neutral.
-I kept it simple using black, white, and grey.
-The textures show up in area rugs and furniture choices.
-The “accent color” comes naturally through flowers in containers throughout the space.
+In our backyard, the palette is neutral, and the textures show up in area rugs and furniture choices.
+The “accent color” comes in through flowers and pillow covers throughout the space.

 The Backyard Details That Bring an Outdoor Space to Life

-Flowers are one of my favorite parts every summer.
-Watching potted containers grow into a rainbow of color makes the whole yard feel alive.
+Flowers are one of my favorite parts of every summer.

 outdoor decorating ideas